spacetelescope/imexam/docs/imexam/current_capability.rst

 **load_fits**\ (fname="", extver=1, extname=None):
-    Load a fits image into the current frame
+    Load a fits image into the current frame. fname can be a filename or a fits HDU

 **load_mef_as_cube**\ (filename=None):